tlee08/behavysis/documentation/docs/tutorials/explanation.md

 # Explanation

-The BA_Package (Behavioural Analysis) is used to analyse raw mp4 footage of lab mice.
+The ba_pipeline (Behavioural Analysis) is used to analyse raw mp4 footage of lab mice.
 Analysis can include:

 - Open Field
   - Subject thigmotaxis
   - Subject speed
 - Choice (need to implement)
 - etc.